hkamel/databricks-azureml-mlops/README.md

 ## Using This Sample Project

-If you want to run this example in Azure DevOps, you need to prepare you enviroment with the following steps.
+If you want to run this example in Azure DevOps, you need to prepare you environment with the following steps.

 ## Required Accounts And Resources